ovh/docs/pages/web/microsoft-collaborative-solutions/migration_control_panel/guide.en-ca.md

 At this stage, your email addresses must already be migrated and functional.
 For security reasons, please ensure that your domain is correctly configured in your Control Panel.

-To do this, select the Email Pro or Exchange service concerned in the services bar on the left-hand side, then go to the `Associated domains`{.action} tab.
+To do this, select the Exchange service concerned in the services bar on the left-hand side, then go to the `Associated domains`{.action} tab.
 In the table shown, you can use the "Diagnostic" column to check if the DNS configuration is correct: a red box appears if the configuration needs to be modified.

 > [!primary]
 >
-> If you have just migrated or modified a DNS record for your domain, it may take a few hours to be updated in your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
+> If you have just migrated or modified a DNS record for your domain, it may take a few hours to be updated in your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external}.
 >

 To modify the configuration, click on the red box and carry out the requested operation.
 It can take between 4 and a maximum of 24 hours to propagate fully.